 Note that digital electronics are constrained to work on only two levels by electronic switches which in the simplest case are either on or off.
 For many reasons, practical digital communication systems require quite complicated signal processing workload both at the Tx and Rx ends that can be performed only by a device more intelligent than an electronic switch, such as an Application Specific Integrated Circuit (ASIC), Field Programmable Gate Array (FPGA), Digital Signal Processor (DSP) or a General Purpose Processor (GPP).

-Similar to this Figure about the simplest digital communication system, a digital communication system based on 4 symbols can be accordingly constructed as shown in Figure below.
+Similar to a simplest binary communication system, a digital communication system based on 4 symbols can be accordingly constructed as shown in Figure below.
 A serial-to-parallel (S/P) converter at the Tx collects multiple bits at a time.
 These bits, converted into their decimal representation, form an address to a unique symbol in a bit-symbol mapper called a Look-Up Table (LUT).
 After the addition of noise in the channel, the Rx performs its decisions according to the minimum distance rule, maps the resulting symbols back into bits and uses a parallel-to-serial (P/S) converter to generate back the target bit stream.
 Finding bit sequence from the estimate of symbol sequence is a matter of one-to-one mapping.
 Once the symbol decisions are formed, the resultant bits can automatically be known through an LUT.

 In summary, a digital communication system sends a discrete set of numbers and tries to map the received values to (hopefully) the same discrete set of numbers.
 At this stage, the question arises: can these numbers – which are just symbols in the form of levels – be sent over real channels?
 The answer is no, and a few other articles here explain what happens instead.